robodrive-24/toolkit/track-1/README.md

 └── tools
 ```

 Then run the following command to generate the evaluation dataset.
+You can also download the `robodrive_infos_temporal_test.pkl` file from [Google Drive]().

 ```bash
 bash tools/create_data.sh